 History of Immaculata and DunblaneIn 1905, at the request of the pastor of St. Ann Church in Washington, D.C., the Sisters of Providence bought property and opened what was first called Immaculata Seminary, including elementary, secondary and postgraduate programs.

-Until 1965, the high school was called Immaculata Preparatory School.
-In 1965, the name was changed to Immaculata High School.
+Until 1965, the high school was called Immaculata High School.
+In 1965, the name was changed to Immaculata Preparatory.

 Welcome alumnae, former students and family of Immaculata Seminary, Immaculata High School, Immaculata Preparatory School, Immaculata Junior College, Immaculata College and Dunblane School of Washington, D.C.

 On this page, you will find information about the annual Immaculata All-Schools Reunion, contact information for the alumnae association, newsletters and how to update your contact information.

 Immaculata’s annual all-school reunion will be Sunday, Oct.
 12, 2014, at the Kenwood Country Club.
 There will be a special reception and the opening of a time capsule found in a cornerstone at the Yuma Study Center on Saturday, Oct.
 11.

 The Immaculata Alumnae Association needs volunteers to serve in leadership for the association.
 Please contact Tina McManus Harrington ’83 at (202) 244-4805 or email@example.com.